Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 This variety is primarily grown for its stunning foliage and texture; fine hairs on new foliage is gold, maturing to silver, on dense blue-green; pinch stems to promote bushiness; prefers morning to early afternoon sun only; can be overwintered indoors

-Persian Shield's attractive large tomentose pointy leaves emerge gold in spring, turning bluish-green in colour with hints of silver the rest of the year.
+Persian Shield's attractive large tomentose pointy leaves emerge gold in spring, turning bluish-green in colour with hints of silver the rest of the year on a plant with an upright spreading habit of growth.
 It features dainty spikes of violet trumpet-shaped flowers rising above the foliage from late fall to late winter.
-The fruit is not ornamentally significant.

 Persian Shield is a dense multi-stemmed annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.